The Forty Five Minute White Wreath

-You all loved the five-minute wreath I made last month so I decided to make another one.
-This time I am making a Forrty-Five Minute White Wreath with paper lunch bags!
+You all loved the five-minute wreath I made last year so this time I am making a Forty-Five Minute White Wreath with paper lunch bags!

 Yep, you read that correctly, with paper lunch bags!
 If you have a little bit of time, no crafting ability whatsoever, and want to give crafting a try, this is the craft for you!